 Now, I’ll spend a few minutes journaling at least morning & night and sometimes during the day, too, particularly if I’m having trouble sleeping or I feel restless, I just start writing until I’m clear.

-So, when I put a question up at the end of a post or in a quote or graphic, write the question down in a journal (it doesn’t have to be anything special; a normal notepad will do fine) and write down the answers.
+So, if someone (like me!) puts up a question up at the end of a post or in a quote or graphic, write the question down in a journal (it doesn’t have to be anything special; a normal notepad will do fine) and write down the answers.
 Don’t judge yourself, don’t judge what you’re writing, just write and keep writing.
 See what comes out.

 Have you noticed that wishing for something doesn’t mean you get it?
 Or that no matter how many affirmations you do, you still don’t get what you want?
 Or how dreaming about winning the lottery or coming into an unexpected & huge amount of money doesn’t make it happen?
 And have you ever wondered why?

 It’s really simple: you’re not an energetic or vibrational match for what it is you’re wishing for.

 That might sound really woo-woo to you but if you can grasp this concept, you’ll understand what it is you need to do to get everything you want.
 This is quite possibly the most important thing you can do in your life.